 Anthropologists and archaeologists respect the dignity of all human beings, probing complex philosophical and ethical questions about the nature of humanity, and whether there is a moral order underlying our diverse life ways.

-Our department offers an Anthropology major and minor, a new Archaeology major and minor (available Fall of 2019), and a new Certificate in Cultural Heritage (available TBA).
+Our department offers an Anthropology major and minor, and a new Archaeology major.

 Anthropology is the study of human diversity from the Paleolithic to the present, how humans form and think about communities, how they make a living, impact the environment, communicate, and express themselves in art, religion, language, and in practical activities.Learn More